NCAR/python-tutorial/source/tutorials/yourfirst.rst

 -----------------------------

-In this section of the tutorial we will learn how to create a Python package and the basics of how to use built-in packages :code:`math` and :code:`numpy`.
+In this section of the tutorial we will learn how to create a Python package and the basics of how to use built-in package :code:`math`\.
 This will prepare you to learn any package you thik may be useful for your scientific analysis.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~